Sarah Glenn

 Sarah Glenn (born 27 August 1999) is an English cricketer who plays for the England women's cricket team as a leg break bowler.
-She also plays for Derbyshire, The Blaze, London Spirit and Brisbane Heat.
+She also plays for Yorkshire, Southern Brave and Brisbane Heat.
 After making her England debut in 2019, she played in the 2020 ICC Women's T20 World Cup and broke into the top 10 of the ICC T20I Bowling Rankings later that year.
 In September 2022, she rose to second in the Women's Twenty20 International (WT20I) bowling rankings.

 Early life

 Glenn was born on 27 August 1999 in Derby.
 She was home-schooled for much of her early education, and later attended Trent College, where she played boys' first XI cricket.
 Her sister, Hannah, played cricket for Derbyshire between 2008 and 2011, whilst her uncle Michael played for Derbyshire CCC in 1975 and 1976.
 Glenn played hockey at junior international level, and currently plays for Belper Hockey Club.